cherrydev/StationeersDaysFixMod/README.md

 ## Installation

+- If you're playing the beta version of Stationeers, make sure you use the latest beta branch version listed on the full [releases](https://github.com/cherrydev/StationeersDaysFixMod/releases) page.
 - First [install BepInEx](https://github.com/jixxed/StationeersMods) the same as how StationeersMod directs it.
 You do not need to install StationeersMod.
 - Unzip the [release archive](https://github.com/cherrydev/StationeersDaysFixMod/releases/latest) into the `BepInEx\plugins\` directory.